 agent = Agent(api_key=api_key)

-query = "Retrieve data for ID 2 and calculate the average sales"
+query = "Retrieve data with ID 2 from the database and calculate the average sales."

 result = agent.run(query)